wanglin2/mind-map/web/src/pages/Doc/en/introduction/index.md

 ## Invite the author to a cup of coffee

 Open source is not easy.
-If this project is helpful to you, you can invite the author to have a cup of coffee~
+If this project is helpful to you, you can invite the author to have a cup of coffee, Your support is the biggest driving force for developers to continuously maintain~

 > Please note the 【mind map】 for transfer.